Drive to the French Alps

 La Rosière

-We are pretty keen on driving to the Alps in general.
-But we’re particularly keen on driving to the French Alps.
-The drive is a relatively short one, whereas many of the transfers to major French resorts from Geneva airport are relatively long.
-And the route from the Channel is through France rather than Germany, which for Francophiles like us means it’s a pleasant prospect rather than a vaguely off-putting one.
-Especially if you are using a short Channel crossing rather than a ferry to one of the Normandy ports, the drive is pleasantly low-pressure, because you don’t have to tangle with Paris.
+Of course, the route from the Channel to the French Alps is through France rather than Germany, which for Francophiles like us means it’s a pleasant prospect rather than a vaguely off-putting one.
+Especially if you are using Eurotunnel or a short ferry crossing, rather than a ferry to one of the Normandy ports, the drive is pleasantly low-pressure.
+Not only because you don’t have to tangle with Paris but also because you don’t have to use the always-busy Paris-Lyon autoroute.

 DAY TRIP BASES

-A car opens up different kinds of holiday for the adventurous holidaymaker – day tripping from a base resort, for example.
 In the southern French Alps, Serre-Chevalier and Montgenèvre are ideal bases for day tripping.
 They are within easy reach of one another, and Montgenèvre is at one end of the Milky Way lift network, which includes Sauze d’Oulx and Sestriere in Italy – you can drive on to these resorts, or reach them by lift and piste.
-On the French side of the border, a few miles south, Puy-St-Vincent is an underrated resort that is well worth a visit for a day – as is the Vars/ Risoul area, a little further south.
+On the French side of the border, a few miles south, Puy-St-Vincent is an underrated resort that is well worth a visit for a day – as is the Vars/Risoul area, a little further south.
 The major resorts of Alpe-d’Huez and Les Deux-Alpes are also within range, as is the cult off-piste resort of La Grave.
-Getting to them involves crossing the high Col du Lautaret, but it’s a major route and is kept open pretty reliably.
+Getting to them involves crossing the high Col du Lautaret, but it’s a major through-route and is not allowed to close for very long in normal winter conditions.

 The Chamonix valley is an ideal destination for day tripping.
 The Mont Blanc Unlimited lift pass covers all the Chamonix areas, plus Courmayeur in Italy (easily reached through the Mont Blanc tunnel) and Verbier in Switzerland (a bit of a trek, even if the intervening passes are open).
 Megève and Les Contamines are close by, and Flaine and its satellites are fairly accessible.
 You could stay in a valley town such as Cluses, to escape resort prices – but Chamonix itself is not an expensive town.